 Recovering from a tummy tuck can take several weeks or months, especially if your procedure involves tightening the abdominal muscles.
 During this time, you’ll be advised to wear a compression garment to help reduce swelling and to provide support and protection for your abdominal area as it heals.

 Additionally, it’s important to limit some kinds of physical activity in the first few months after the procedure.
 In particular, activities that involve the core muscles, including light and heavy lifting, as well as exercises, should be avoided.

 Complete healing after a tummy tuck takes time.
 While you’ll find that most swelling is gone fairly quickly, it can take a year or more for your body to completely heal and for scarring to fade significantly.

 Dr. Sacha Obaid of North Texas Plastic Surgery is a skilled cosmetic surgeon who loves to help patients look and feel their best.
 With a commitment to using advanced equipment and surgical techniques, he ensures that each tummy tuck patient gets the best results possible.

 Are you dissatisfied with your midsection after childbirth or weight changes?
 A tummy tuck may be able to give you the sleek, slim waistline you want and deserve.
-If you’re in the Dallas area and you are ready to see how a tummy tuck can change your body, call us today at 817-416-8080 and schedule a consultation with Dr. Obaid at his Southlake or Plano, Texas, office.
+If you’re in the Dallas area and you are ready to see how a tummy tuck can change your body, call us today at 817-416-8080 and schedule a consultation with Dr. Obaid at his Dallas, Southlake, or Plano, Texas, offices.

 Full Tummy Tuck: After pregnancies or significant weight gain or loss, excess fat and loose skin can collect in the abdomen.
 Fortunately, a full tummy tuck removes that unwanted fat and skin, in addition to tightening muscles in the abdominal wall to sculpt your tummy into that firm, flat form you’ve wanted.